cybertec-postgresql/pgwatch/docs/custom_installation.md

     required for the config DB and v11+ for the metrics DB.
 1. Bootstrap the Config DB.
 1. Bootstrap the metrics storage DB (PostgreSQL here).
-1. Install pgwatch3 - either from pre-built packages or by compiling the Go code.
+1. Install pgwatch - either from pre-built packages or by compiling the Go code.
 1. Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a minimum.